htmlprogrammist/EmojiPicker/README.md

 ### Is dismiss after choosing

 Defines whether to dismiss emoji picker or not after choosing.
-The default value of this property is `true`
+The default value of this property is `true`.

 ```swift
 configuration.isDismissAfterChoosing = true